SydneyCarp/CS260StartupApplication/README.md

 # React deliverable

 - I bundled using WebPack and Babel
-- Components - Login and idea generator are components
+- Components - Beginning of login, chat, and idea generator components were added
-- Router - Routing between login and idea generator was created
+- Router - Beginning of routing between login, chat, and idea generator was added
-- Hooks - use to check login
+- Hooks - Did not have patience to implement